Tahsin1704/Puurfect_Pals/README.md

 ## 📖 Project Overview

 **Puurfect Pals** is a full-stack web application designed to simplify the pet adoption and pet care process.
 The platform provides a centralized system where users can browse pets, add their own pets for adoption, adopt available pets, and book appointments with veterinary doctors.
-Admins manage pets, doctors, and platform content to ensure a smooth and organized adoption experience.
+Admins manage pets, doctors, and platform content to ensure a smooth and organized adoption and healthcare experience.

 ### 🔹 Project Summary